reach-sh/reach-lang/docs/src/tut/mkt/index.md

 In other words, a `{!rsh} Participant` is a user.
 :::

-[Reach](https://reach.sh/) programming language will be used in this tutorial.
+The [Reach](https://reach.sh/) programming language will be used in this tutorial.
 Reach is a development platform for launching smarter blockchain projects in less time.

 The following image is a pictorial description of how the application will work at the end of this tutorial.